cristianozanca/greenlemon/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A  theme called AngularPress, based on the great starter theme Underscores.
+A  theme called greenlemon, based on the great starter theme Underscores.

 == Description ==

 Hi.
-I'm a theme called AngularPress, based on the great starter theme Underscores.
+I'm a theme called greenlemon, based on the great starter theme Underscores.

 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
-2. Click Upload and Choose File, then select AngularPress.zip file.
+2. Click Upload and Choose File, then select greenlemon.zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

 == Frequently Asked Questions ==

 = Does this theme support any plugins? =

-angularpress is an experimental theme based on the Rest Api, AngularJs and BootStrap .
+greenlemon is an experimental theme based on the Rest Api, AngularJs and BootStrap .

 == Changelog ==